aleksa-sukovic/syndroid-mobile/README.md

  - If you havent already, please read my README file for my [Syndroid Desktop](https://github.com/aleksa-sukovic/syndroid-desktop) project since it is related to this project.

-**I'd like to note that both server and desktop applications implement the same protocol, meaning they can both send and receive same types of requests.
+**Note that both server and desktop applications implement the same protocol, meaning they can both send and receive same types of requests.
 This was achived with a little more effort here, since project is written in Java insted of JavaScript**

-`scroll down to see images`
+# Install

+You can download the application from [Google Play store](https://play.google.com/store/apps/details?id=com.aleksa.syndroid).

+Screenshots can be found [here](https://ibb.co/album/goZpFa).

 ## Technologies
 - Java